maxxir/KiCad_maxxir/SD_CARD_and_SPI_FLASH_v2.2/README.md

 ### Briefly about the features of the scheme:
 * For 5V tolerance used HEF4050BT/CD74HC4050(preferable) Hex Non-Inverting Buffers IC.
+* Additional CDI pin.
+This is the Card Detect pin.
+It shorts to ground when a card is inserted.
 * SPI FLASH compatible IC: M25P08/25LC256-512-1024/25AA02E48(Microchip OUI MAC GEN)
 * Tested and used with [M644_breakout_v1.2d](https://github.com/maxxir/KiCad_maxxir/tree/master/KiCad_M644_breakout_v1.2d)
 * Can be connected to any **5V-tolerante Arduino, AVR MEGA, PIC16/18, STM8 etc..**